mukul273/Advanced_Java/README.md

     Eagerly constructed         | Lazy construction
     E.g. List, map, Set,        | e.g. Filtering, mapping, reduce

+Debugging the Stream can be done in two ways:
+1. Run the code in debug mode and then open up the "Trace Current Stream Chain" option (Intellij)
+2. use peek() to check the state of that stream at that point

 ### Reference Documentation
 For further reference, please consider the following sections: